 - Liver disease.
 Again, it’s not a complete no but you would need to discuss it with your GP.
 Evidence is limited but it suggests that non-oral routes of HRT administration would be safest to avoid it passing through your liver.

 - Pregnancy.
 It’s still possible to get pregnant when you’re taking HRT.
 IT IS NOT A CONTRACEPTIVE!
 It can also increase your fertility.
 General medical guidelines suggest that if you’re under 50, you should use contraception for 2 years after your last period.
 If you’re over 50, contraception for 1 year.

 HRT comes in many forms and can be taken in a number of ways.
 Like other medications such as antidepressants and painkillers, some will suit better than others.
 There will likely be some trial and error involved in finding the right one for you if you do decide to take it.

 There are 2 types of HRT.
-One that contains oestrogen-only and a combined HRT which contains oestrogen and a form of progesterone.
-Which one you are prescribed will depend on your history.
+Oestrogen-only and a combined HRT which contains oestrogen and a form of progesterone.
+Which regime you are prescribed will depend on your history.
 For example, if you’ve had a hysterectomy, you will likely be given oestrogen.
-However, if you still have your uterus, it’s important to have progesterone as this helps the lining of the womb to not become too thick.
+However, if you still have your uterus, it’s important to have progesterone as this prevents the lining of the womb from becoming too thick.
 A build-up can increase your risk of womb cancer.
 Taking combined HRT completely reverses this risk.